top of page

 Please be at the meeting point at least 10 minutes before the walk is due to begin as walks will be leaving on time.

+Some walks start in rural places where parking is limited.
 Please arrive in time to park considerately for the benefit of local residents.

 A sheep in a field